 The Asbury is a modern southern restaurant, resting inside the historic Dunhill Hotel.
 Here, Executive Chef Chris Coleman gives Carolina favorites a modern twist, like his Cast Iron Biscuits served with bacon jam made using his grandmother’s recipe, or shrimp and grits with miso.
 The menu also features true southern staples like a fresh NC seafood boil and fried green tomatoes.
 The antique beauty of this restaurant is not to be understated, and you have the choice of either sitting inside or out on the stunning patio.

-Step into this South Park stalwart with the upper crust of Charlotte and get your money’s worth of oysters on the half shell.
-This upscale seafood restaurant does brunch right with an endless supply of sushi, oysters on the half shell, shrimp, clams and mussels along with a luxurious selection of sides and small plates like banana bread french toast and pecan crusted trout,
+Step into this upscale South Park stalwart with the upper crust of Charlotte and prepare to get your money’s worth of oysters on the half shell.
+The refined, modern seafood restaurant serves up an endless supply of sushi, oysters on the half shell, shrimp, clams, and mussels, plus a luscious selection of sides and small plates, particularly during brunch, such as banana-bread French toast and pecan-crusted trout.

-Bistro La Bon is situated on the lively Central Avenue thoroughfare in Plaza Midwood.
-The internationally inspired restaurant offers a brunch buffet that’s overflowing with European specialties and a twenty spot pays your admission to smorgas-party.
+Rustic-chic Bistro La Bon is situated on the lively Central Avenue thoroughfare in Plaza Midwood, where the internationally inspired restaurant offers a brunch buffet that’s overflowing with a smorgasbord of European specialties.
 Don’t worry, nobody’s keeping track of how many times you went back for the Swedish meatballs or chocolate waffles.

 Block & Grinder opened in Foxcroft in 2013 and brought a relaxed farm-to-table concept to Charlotte’s dining scene.
 Its modern twists on traditional favorites (like fried chicken confit) may be an atypical technique, but the results are just as coveted.
 Fresh ingredients add immense flavor to seasonal, Southern sides, and here, every meat you’ll find on the menu has been hand-cut by the staff.
 Look out for constantly rotating wild game burger offerings.
 An added bonus: you can purchase meats cut to order at the restaurant’s butcher counter to take home with you.